flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Etherpad and Jitsi both can get pulled in to a Stoas.
     - Heavily uses iFrames whenever possible
     - Default empty pages are a call to action
+    - How to join!
+        - Take notes in your fav tool
+        - Publish in platform - usually git.
+        - Let an Agora maintainer know about it.
+    - Wikilinks everywhere
+        - Edges are pp

 ## [[2023-09-06]]
 - Attending: [[Jerry Michalski]], [[Chris Aldrich]], [[Aram Zucker-Scharff]], [[David Pickrell]], [[Flancian]], [[Michael Grossman]]